 In May of 2023, the Company's Board of Directors adopted the 2023 Stock Incentive Plan, which was approved at the annual meeting of stockholders on May 16, 2023 (the "2023 Plan").
 The 2023 Plan authorizes the grant of non-qualified stock options, incentive stock options, stock appreciation rights ("SARs"), restricted stock, restricted stock units ("RSUs"), performance share units ("PSUs") and incentive bonuses to employees, officers, non-employee directors and other service providers, as applicable.
 The Company's 2013 Stock Incentive Plan, as amended and restated in May of 2013 was terminated.
 The 2023 Plan is administered by the Compensation Committee of the Company's Board of Directors (the "Board") or another committee designated by the Board, or in the absence of any such committee, the Board itself (the "administrator").
 Stock options are granted at a price determined by the administrator at an exercise price that is not less than the fair market value of the underlying stock on the date of grant.
 The administrator may also grant SARs and RSUs with terms determined by the administrator in accordance with the 2023 Plan.
 All share-based awards (except for RSUs) granted under the 2023 Plan have a life of ten years.
-Most awards vest ratably over four years; however, some have been granted with different vesting schedules.
-Of the awards outstanding, none have been granted to non-employees (except those granted to non-employee members of the Board of Directors of the Company) under the 2023 Plan.
+Most awards vest ratably over four years; however, some have been granted to non-employee members of the Board of Directors of the Company) under the 2023 Plan.
 In 2022, the Company launched the General Manager ("GM") Equity program which granted RSUs to top performing general managers with a three year cliff vesting.
 At January 2, 2024, approximately 3.4 million share-based awards were available to be granted under the 2023 Plan.